top of page

 I experimented with emerging AI software, generating images and forms, and ended up 3D printing several shapes.
 The Ghost in the Machine

-As this project evolved, I realized that a static sculpture—no matter how beautiful—wasn't enough.
+As this project evolved, I realized that static objects weren't enough.
 I wanted to capture that ancient human drive to actually hear the ancestor speak.
-I wanted a bridge that didn't just sit on a shelf, but responded.

 Comments